FREQUENTLY ASKED QUESTIONS

 Your insurer may ask that you be examined by a doctor of their choice.
 Consult an attorney immediately.
 The physical examination must usually take place in your home town.

-You should see a doctor for your injuries immediately and then continue with all treatment recommendations.
+You should see a doctor for your injuries as soon as possible and then continue with all treatment recommendations.
 If you skip treatment for a full year, the insurer may be able to deny future benefits.

 When can you make a claim for personal injury against the At-Fault insurance company?